 - Power costs are identified for each site and allocated to the appropriate service.
-Where the assets on a site are used for more than one activity, the cost is reviewed by operational managers to allocate between the resource, transport, treatment and distribution categories, based on flows and lift. - There are two main sources of income treated as negative expenditure: - income from short term operating reserve contracts with National Grid is allocated to water treatment; - o income from hydro generation feed in tariffs and export is allocated to raw water distribution. - The cost of a bulk supply agreement with Thames Water is allocated to water resources.
-An element of this charge relates to Environment Agency (EA) abstraction charges and is reported on the service charge line. - Other operating expenditure comprises: - employment (£37.4m), hired services (£23.4m), materials and consumables (£13.9m) and other direct costs (£1.4m), which are mostly allocated according to their direct cost centre.
-A small proportion of these costs relate to more than one activity and are allocated based upon managers' estimates, whilst operational management and support costs are apportioned based upon managers' estimates; - scientific services direct costs (£2.2m) which are allocated by the number of determinants and samples.
-Samples taken at customers' taps are allocated to water distribution; - o general and support costs (£33.9m), for which the basis of allocation is explained in section 3.5. - Water cumulo rates costs are allocated across the activities using gross MEAV. - Third party services are directly attributable to business activities.
+Where the assets on a site are used for more than one activity, the cost is reviewed by operational managers to allocate between the resource, transport, treatment and distribution categories, based on flows and lift. - The main source of income treated as negative expenditure is income from hydro generation ROCs, feed in tariffs and energy export - The cost of a bulk supply agreement with Thames Water is allocated to water resources.
+An element of this charge relates to Environment Agency (EA) abstraction charges and is reported on the service charge line. - Other operating expenditure comprises: - employment (£37.4m), hired services (£17.8m), materials and consumables (£14.8m) and other direct costs (£1.4m), which are mostly allocated according to their direct cost centre.
+A small proportion of these costs relate to more than one activity and are allocated based upon managers' estimates, whilst operational management and support costs are apportioned based upon managers' estimates; - o general and support costs (£37.4m), for which the basis of allocation is explained in section 3.5. - scientific services costs (£5.4m), which are allocated by the number of determinants and samples, are included in the figures above.
+Samples taken at customers' taps are allocated to water distribution; - Water cumulo rates costs are allocated across the activities using gross MEAV. - Third party services are directly attributable to business activities.
 The cost of supplying non-potable water to industrial customers on Teesside is reported as services to third parties and includes an element of abstraction charges, water cumulo rates and general & support costs.